 All absent hours must be made up during the school's designated make-up schedule.
 Make-up work is associated directly with any missed theory or practical work and students are expected to work diligently during make-up hours.
-Make-up hours are available Monday-Thursday from 8:00AM-9:00AM and Monday-Thursday from 3:30PM-5:30PM.
+Make-up hours are available Monday-Thursday from 3:30PM-5:30PM.
 Make-up hours may be cancelled for in-service purposes; prior notice will be given to students.

 Leave of Absence

 A student who must be absent for a period of 7 calendar days (one week) up to 30 calendar days may request a leave of absence.
 A LOA is an approved temporary interruption of training and the student will not be assessed any additional institutional charges as a result of the LOA.
-The National Accrediting Commission of Career Arts and Science's (NAACAS) policy states that leaves of absences may not exceed a total of 180 days in any 12-month period; however, it is The Artistic Academy of Hair Design's policy that only one leave of absence, not exceeding a total of 30 calendar days, will be granted during the student's contracted enrollment.
-If a LOA is approved, the student's contract period will be extended by the same number of days taken in the LOA.
-Changes to the contract period will be adjusted accordingly on the student's enrollment agreement and will require initials by student and administrator.
+The National Accrediting Commission of Career Arts and Sciences' (NACCAS) policy states that leaves of absences may not exceed a total of 180 days in any 12-month period; however, it is Artistic Academy’s policy that only one leave of absence, not exceeding a total of 30 calendar days, will be granted during the student’s contracted enrollment.
+If a LOA is approved, the student’s contract period will be extended by the same number of days taken in the LOA.
+Changes to the contract period will be adjusted accordingly on the student's enrollment agreement upon the student's return and will require initials by student and administrator.